CLMBRs/communication-translation/README.md

 |===== BT =====||===== Optional: EC ======||=========== BT ============|
 ```

-With that in mind, we organize configs follows
+With that in mind, we organize configs as follows.
+We will use BT as an example:

-Therefore, the folder is structured as

-### Backtranslation
 ```
 Configs/backtranslate/
 ├── bt_baseline.yaml # baseline, that only do BT